Charly1357/rent/README.md

    - The cost per month of the house
    - The year
    - The month
-- In the second option Input rented the user will input the number of the
+- In the second option Input rented the user will input the number of the house:
-house:
-   -The month rented
+   - The month rented
-   -The year rented
+   - The year rented